ResourceDataInc/Centroid/ruby/README.md

 # Centroid - Ruby

-This readme file includes information specific to Ruby in Centroid.
-Refer to the [Centroid Readme file] (../README.md) for general information, including information the JSON configuration file.
+This document includes information specific to Ruby in Centroid.
+Refer to the [Centroid document] (../README.md) for general information, including information the JSON configuration file.

 ## Installation

 The Centroid Ruby package is hosted at [rubygems.org](https://rubygems.org/gems/centroid).
 Install Centroid using gem with `gem install centroid` or clone the repo and then `gem build centroid.gemspec` and `gem install -l centroid` from the `ruby/` directory.

-## Centroid::Config Class with Ruby
+## Config Class with Ruby

 In Ruby, the `Centroid::Config` class exposes the following:

 + Static `from_file` class method
 + Initializer
 + `for_environment` instance method

+> *Note:* The examples given in the following sections are based on the JSON configuration file examples in the [Centroid document] (../README.md#examples).

 ### from_file Class Method